 Hours: 9:30am-5pm daily after June 21

 Cost: $7 parking on weekdays; $9 on weekends and holidays.
 Beach admission: $7; $4 children ages 6-12; free for children younger than 6.

 Cost: Non-residents (9am-4pm): $10 weekday parking fee, $15 weekends; $9 beach admission on weekdays, $10 on weekends.
 Residents (9am-4pm): $8 weekday parking fee, $9 on weekends; $7 beach admission on weekdays, $8 on weekends.
 From 4pm-close, parking is $5 and from 4-7pm, beach admission is $5 per person for all.
 Children younger than 13 are always admitted free.

 Rye Playland Pool and Beach

-Attractions: Beach, pool, boardwalk, rides, boating, arcade, and mini-golf.
+Attractions: Pool, boardwalk, rides, boating, arcade, mini golf

-Cost: Beach admission: $4; $3 children ages 5-11 and seniors with county ID; free kids under age 5.
-Pool: $6; $4 children ages 5-11; $3 seniors; free kids under age 5.
-Parking: $5 on weekdays, $7 on weekends and holidays.
-Lockers and umbrellas available for a small fee.
+Cost: Beach admission: $4; $3 children ages 5-1 and seniors with county ID; free for children younger than 5.
+Pool: $6; $4 children ages 5-11; $3 seniors; free for children younger than 5.
+Parking: $5 weekdays, $7 weekends and $10 holidays.
+Lockers and umbrellas are available to rent for a small fee.